Imishli (city): Infrastructure

-The Qaradonlu region is situated in a favorable area near the Aras River providing water resources, productive land and caravan roads.
-The Bash Mugam and Azizbaiov irrigation canals provide water to the land area of Imishli and to land areas of Bilasuvar District and Saatly District.
+The Qaradonlu region is situated in a favorable area near the Aras River providing water resources, productive land, and caravan roads.
+The Bash Mugam and Azizbaiov irrigation canals provide water to the land area of Imishli and to land areas of the Bilasuvar District and Saatly District.

 Culture

 Sports

 The city has one professional football team, Mil-Muğan, currently competing in the second-flight of Azerbaijani football, the Azerbaijan First Division.